Powerlearnproject/se-assignment-day-2-git-and-github-Chris-star4/README.md

 3. Pull Before You Push – Always pull the latest changes to avoid conflicts
 4. Use GitHub Issues & Project Boards – Track bugs, tasks, and progress effectively Common pitfalls new users may encounter
+1. Not Using Branches Properly: New users may commit directly to the main branch, which can lead to conflicts and unstable code
+2. Merge Conflicts: When multiple developers edit the same file, conflicts can arise, making merging difficult
+3. Not Writing Descriptive Commit Messages: Vague messages like “Update file” make it hard to track changes
+4. Ignoring .gitignore Files: Forgetting to use a .gitignore file can lead to unnecessary files being tracked